New Coverholder Applications

-Any company who wishes to bind insurances and/or issue documents on behalf of a Lloyd's underwriter must first be approved to act as a Lloyd's Coverholder by completing the application process.
-Each applicant requires a sponsoring Lloyd's Broker and Managing Agent, who perform their own due diligence of the application before it is submitted to the Lloyd's Delegated Authority Team.
+Any company who wishes to bind insurances and/or issue documents on behalf of a Lloyd's underwriter must first be approved to act as a Lloyd's coverholder by completing the application process.
+Each applicant requires a sponsoring managing agent, who perform their own due diligence of the application before it is submitted to the Lloyd's Delegated Authority Team.
+There is also the option to use a broker to help with the application process but it isn’t mandatory.

 ATLAS is a secure website which acts as an electronic filing and online application system for all coverholders.

 The coverholder will need access to the application in order to complete and to sign off that the information is valid.
-For a coverholder to gain access to ATLAS, a Broker or Managing Agent will need to start an application on ATLAS first.
-The coverholder can then fill out the ATLAS user application form, which can be found below.
+For a coverholder to gain access to ATLAS, a broker or managing agent will need to start an application on ATLAS first.
+The coverholder can then request access to the coverholder PIN, which can be done using the process set out here: Coverholder Applications (ATLAS) - Lloyd's.
 Confirmation and instructions will be sent to users once access has been granted.

 Every employee that requires access to ATLAS must register for a Lloyds.com account and have read and agreed to the ATLAS Terms and Conditions.